SkymindIO/SKILBenchmarkSuite/README.md

 To run the client:

-`java -cp ./target/SKILBenchmarkSuite-1.0-SNAPSHOT-jar-with-dependencies.jar ai.skymind.BenchmarkRoundTrip --endint http://localhost:9008/endpoints/benchmark/model/benchmarkidentity/default/ --number_calls 4000 --concurrency 4`
+`java -cp ./target/SKILBenchmarkSuite-1.0-SNAPSHOT-jar-with-dependencies.jar ai.skymind.benchmarks.RoundTripBench --endint http://localhost:9008/endpoints/benchmark/model/benchmarkidentity/default/ --number_calls 4000 --concurrency 4`

 where the endpoint parameter is where you created the model in the model server via the notebook in the notebook/ subdirectory.
 You can also configure how many calls will be performed from the test client and averaged together.
 Client will report something like: